airnativeextensions/tutorials/docs/getting-started-flashbuilder4.5.md

 ```

 >
-> Note: The part about changing the ANE file’s file extension from .ane to .swc is not strictly necessary.
+> Note: Changing the ANE file extension from `.ane` to `.swc` is not strictly necessary.
 When you browse to find the file, in the “Choose a SWC file” dialog box, you can change the setting of the Files Of Type drop-down field.
 It is set by default to *.swc.
 Change it to *.*.
 This will have the same effect.
 >